hobo71/wpsso-plm/readme.txt

 * Extends the features of the WPSSO Core Free or Pro plugin.

-* Select a place / location for a Blog Front Page.

 * Manage multiple place / location information:

 	* Place Schema Type